Testimony of the Day

 I was so shocked every time I looked in the mirror, I still expected to find my former self and seeing my friend’s visible reactions although they tried to be encouraging.
 I kept having to purchase larger and larger clothes and eventually peaked at plus 54 pounds.
 I had tried to “eat better”, you know, yogurt, fruit, vegetables, but in all honesty I am a bona fide, all-out sweet tooth, always have been.
 Nothing seemed to help.
 My doctor and I decided to switch my medication to see if the side effects would alter.
 Hard to say if it worked, I didn’t change anything else, although eating my way across Australia on vacation did not add any weight.
 I took that as a good sign.
 Then I ventured back into the workforce and was more mobile and managed to lose a bit of weight, about 10 lbs.
 But I still felt terrible, emotionally, physically, had the 3:00 “I’m so tired I could sleep the rest of the day” thing going on.

 I had a couple of friends who started working with a nutritionist who was altering their lifestyles, but it sounded like an impossible plan, no sugar!!
 No gluten??
-How could I live without dessert and bread, my life line?
+How could I live without dessert and bread, my lifeline?
 I happened to overhear a session my friend was having with this nutritionist and honestly, it sounded do-able.
 You could substitute healthy versions of sweeteners, not give them up completely.
 Might work.
 There were ways to make/buy bread that I could eat, who knew?
 I decided to buy the book and check into it.
 What I learned changed my life.
-I decided to go “all in”.
+I decided to go “all-in”.